ADMINISTERING MEDICINES TO STUDENTS

 Students with diabetes may possess and administer glucose monitoring tests and insulin delivery systems.
 However, all diabetic care that requires the use and disposal of needles and/or sharps must be performed in a controlled environment, which the school nurse will be involved in creating.
 All diabetic care must be completed under adult supervision that is arranged by the school nurse.

 Students that have prescribed epinephrine can carry and self-administer their epinephrine as long they have attended and passed the self-administration course that is provided by the school nurse, and has approval from that school nurse.
 These students must also have a second set of the prescribed dual pack of epinephrine in the school nurse's office ~ per state regulation requirements.

 Students with other medical conditions may be allowed to self-administer medications with parent request and school nurse approval, on a case by case basis.
 In an effort to maintain and protect our drug-free school system and workplace, self-administration of controlled substance medications will not be permitted.
-All controlled substance medications must be administered under supervision of the school nurse.
+All controlled substance medications must be administered under the supervision of the school nurse.